Fast Track Your Growth

 Remove: Next, list the services your currently offer which you don’t enjoy or aren’t necessary.
 Then eliminate these things.
 You’ll realize some activities drag your business down.
 So, remove the unproductive elements from your packages.

 As you pay close attention to your clients requests, you’ll become more familiar with their needs, wants and desires.
-Well-designed productized services will attract your ideal client.
+Well-designed packages will attract your ideal client.
 If that’s not happening, then adjust your packages:

 2. Adjust your expectations to match the client’s needs.
 The other option is to get feedback from your current clients, especially your ideal clients.
 Ask to meet with them.
 Listen to what they need, want and desire.
 Pay attention to how they state those things.
 Then ask them how you help them.
-After those meetings, review your productized services and make any necessary changes.
+After those meetings, review your service packages and make any necessary changes.

 Never sell yourself short.
-It’s easier to price for value when you productize your services.
+It’s easier to price for value when you package your accounting services.
 Follow these effective ways to set your price:

 b) Price for value, not for time.
 Your ideal clients will happily invest in your packages once they recognize the value.
 It’s up to you to connect the dots.
 Educate them about the benefits of each package you offer.